datastaxdevs/workshop-ecommerce-app/README.md

 The `price` table was intentionally split-off from product.
 There are several reasons for this.
 Price data is much more likely to change than pure product data (different read/write patterns).
 Also, large enterprises typically have separate teams for product and price, meaning they will usually have different micro-service layers and data stores.

+The `featured_product_groups` table was a late-add, to be able to provide some extra "atmostphere" of an e-commerce website.
+This way, the UI has a means by which to highlight a few, select products.

 #### ✅ 2a.
 Open the CqlConsole on Astra

 ```sql